NORTH FORK SIPHON PROJECT

 $8.3 Million- Completed in 2009

-This project consisted of installation of 10,500 feet of thirty-six inch welded steel pipeline.
+This project consisted of the installation of 10,500 feet of thirty-six inch welded steel pipeline.
 There were several items which made this project interesting and difficult.
 First, we had to cross the Logan River at three different locations which needed extensive bypass pumping and stream alteration techniques.
 Second, we had a number of areas of solid rock which required blasting and rock removal in the narrow area at the edge of the highway and next to the existing waterline.
 Third we had an extremely narrow work area in the public right-of-way next to the highway, through a steep hillside adjacent to the river, and behind the existing power plant buildings.
 Finally, we had an extensive traffic control plan which required the busy highway to be reduced to one lane with pilot cars to direct traffic around our work area.

 MANTUA EAST SPRINGS REPIPING PROJECT